ualberta-smr/SOCommentEditsMapping/README.md

         This table is the aggregation of all questions, answers, and their histories and comments.
 This table is used predominantly for the creation of the EditHistory_Code table, but is also used to retrieve the question id.

-Additionally the `PostBlockVersion.csv`, `PostHistory.csv`, `Posts.csv`, `PostVersion.csv`, and `Users.csv` files are provided if you wish to create the `EditHistory` and `EditHistory_Code` tables without wanting to download the entire SOTorrent dump.
+Additionally, the `PostBlockVersion.csv`, `PostHistory.csv`, `Posts.csv`, `PostVersion.csv`, and `Users.csv` files are provided if you wish to create the `EditHistory` and `EditHistory_Code` tables without wanting to download the entire SOTorrent dump.

 2. The `results` directory contains the results of running the program on each tag separately: